 Sometimes you drive a car and wonder what or who it’s for.
 Sometimes you drive a car and know exactly who it’s for.
-Then you drive the Jeep Grand Cherokee Trackhawk and realise that sometimes, there just isn’t another reason apart from “Because we can.”
+Then you drive the Jeep Grand Cherokee Trackhawk and realise that sometimes, there just isn’t another reason apart from “Somebody is going to buy this because it’s bonkers.”

 Words: Peter Anderson